Water supply and sanitation in Palestine: History

 Since the 1948 Arab–Israeli War, the issue of the development of the area's water resources, has been a critical issue in regional conflict and negotiations, initially involving Syria, Jordan and Israel.
 After the Six-Day War, when Israel occupied the Palestinian territories, water use and sanitation have been closely linked to developments in the Israeli–Palestinian conflict.
 The water and land resources in the West Bank in particular are considered to constitute the major obstacle to the resolution of conflict in the area.
 Palestinians claim they have a legal right to ownership, or claim to use of three water sources in the area:(a)the groundwater reservoir of the Mountain Aquifer, the Gaza Strip Coastal Aquifer and the Jordan River to the amount of 700 MCM/Y, over 50% of natural water resources between the Mediterranean Sea and the Jordan River.

 In 1995, the Palestinian Water Authority (PWA) was established by a presidential decree.
 One year later, its functions, objectives and responsibilities were defined through a by-law, giving the PWA the mandate to manage water resources and execute the water policy.

+During the Gaza war, the water system in the Gaza Strip was severely damaged, with half of its boreholes and desalination plants, and four of the six wastewater treatment plants, damaged or destroyed by May 2024.

 Water resources

 Division in the Oslo II Accord

 The 1995 Oslo II Accord allows the Palestinians in the West Bank the use of up to 118 million cubic meters (mcm) water per year.
-80 mcm was supposed to come from to drill new wells.
+80 mcm was supposed to come from newly-drilled wells.
 However, the PWA was able to drill new wells for only 30 mcm at the expense of the existing springs and wells.
 In the Oslo II Accord, the Israelis are allotted four times the Palestinian portion or 80% of the joint-aquifer resources.
 However, 94% (340 mcm) of the Western Aquifer was allotted to the Israelis for use within Israel.
 The allowed quantities have not been adapted after the end of the supposed five years interim period.
 The parties established the Joint Water Committee to carry out the provisions of the concerning article 40 of Annex III.

 According to a World Bank report, Israel extracted 80% more water from the West Bank than agreed in the Oslo Accord, while Palestinian abstractions were within the agreed range.
 Contrary to expectations under Oslo II, the water actually extracted by Palestinians in the West Bank has dropped between 1999 and 2007.
 Due to the Israeli over-extraction, aquifer levels are near ″the point where irreversible damage is done to the aquifer.″ Israeli wells in the West Bank have dried up local Palestinian wells and springs.